tomassedovic/quicksilver-roguelike/README.md

 ```

 Everything will be added to your `target/deploy` directory.
 Upload it
-on the web and give people the link!
+on the web, give people the link and they can play it right their in
+the browser -- no need to install anything!

 ## Make your own game